emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 9

-^ I'm not sure about the name, but compared to the other methods career counselling is a less formalised type of active listening.
-Drawing out the positive details from another person's professional story, showing them a good narrative.
-Talking them up to risks they can take but are afraid of.
+^ I picked this name and am not sure about it.
+Career counselling is a less formal type of active listening.
+Drawing out the positive details from another person's professional story, showing them a good narrative about themselves.

 ---